 July 18, 2025, 11:00 am | Read time: 5 minutes

-Diabetics are often advised to have a small carbohydrate-rich snack before bedtime, ideally in the form of whole grains or legumes, to maintain stable blood sugar levels overnight.
+Diabetics are often advised to have a small carbohydrate-rich snack before bedtime, ideally in the form of whole grains or legumes, to keep nighttime blood sugar levels stable.
 Additionally, previous studies have shown that consuming pistachios can positively affect glucose levels.
-A recent study has now combined both approaches–and according to the study authors, achieved promising results.
-FITBOOK author Laura Pomer explains what the researchers discovered.
+A recent study has combined both approaches—and, according to the study authors, achieved promising results.
+FITBOOK author Laura Pomer explains what the researchers discovered about eating pistachios in the evening.

 Overview